How I Got My First 1,000 Email Subscribers from Pinterest

 Here's how I did it

 First, I created an AWESOME lead magnet.
 One that is both helpful for my target client (i.e. bloggers/online business entrepreneur/solopreneur) as well as thoughtfully designed.
-I created the Weekly Content Planning Workbook (you can grab it here if you'd like!).
+I created the Weekly Content Planning Workbook.
 A printable PDF that contains a weekly strategy for staying on top of your blog, newsletter and social media content - also including monthly at-a-glance calendar to keep you on track.
 I created it in InDesign and used colorful typography and graphics.
 Once finished, I saved my design as a PDF into my Dropbox folder.

 Then I went to my MailChimp account.
 From there I created a new list, designed my forms to match the Pinterest graphic that I would be creating, and added a "Final Welcome Email" with the download to my Dropbox link (of the printable) included.
 If you'd like the deets on how this is all done, Melyssa Griffin has an awesome MailChimp tutorial HERE.